 Leadership & Staff

 Nicole is a fourth generation Philadelphian who brings a decade of union and community organizing experience in Southeastern Pennsylvania working alongside low wage immigrants and workers to win improvements in their lives and build long-term social movements.
-Prior to founding the Pennsylvania Chapter of the National Domestic Workers Alliance, she was a union organizer with the Pennsylvania Association of Staff Nurses and Allied Professionals (PASNAP), she organized nurses and healthcare workers across the state to form unions, build power, and win contracts that set state-wide standards for working conditions and patient care.
-At the undocumented-led New Sanctuary Movement of Philadelphia, Nicole organized to end deportations and family separation, resulting in Philadelphia historic "Sanctuary City" victory which ended police-ICE collaboration in the city.
+Prior to founding the Pennsylvania Chapter of the National Domestic Workers Alliance, she was a union organizer with the Pennsylvania Association of Staff Nurses and Allied Professionals (PASNAP), where she organized nurses and healthcare workers across the state to form unions, build power, and win contracts that set state-wide standards for working conditions and patient care.
+At New Sanctuary Movement of Philadelphia, Nicole organized to end deportations and family separation, resulting in Philadelphia historic "Sanctuary City" victory which ended police-ICE collaboration in the city.
 Previously, Nicole worked as the Housing Coordinator for the refugee resettlement program at HIAS Pennsylvania.
 She is a 2020 recipient of the Philadelphia Award and the 2019 recipient of the Crystal Eastman Award from PhilaPOSH.

 Shanique Jones, We Dream in Black Organizer

 Shanique Jones is a native of the Philadelphia area with experience organizing with the hotel and concession workers union UNITE HERE.
 She has organized in Philadelphia, Baltimore, Washington DC and New Orleans and is excited to return to working in the City that raised her!